-Toronto and Region Conservation (TRCA) in partnership with the Town of Caledon has completed the Humber Station Road Schedule B Municipal Class Environmental Assessment (EA).
+Toronto and Region Conservation Authority (TRCA) in partnership with the Town of Caledon has completed the Humber Station Road Schedule B Municipal Class Environmental Assessment (EA).
 The study was undertaken to facilitate remedial erosion control works along a section of the Humber River where slope stability and erosion are creating a risk to public health and safety.

 - The Toronto and Region Conservation Authority (TRCA) and the Town of Caledon have completed a Municipal Class Environmental Assessment for the Humber Station Road Project.